 Applying emotional intelligence as a business strategy can be challenging, but when you put it into practice it inevitably develops into a skill.
 Practice long enough and it might just save your car, your reputation, or the business that you built from scratch!

-Liesha Petrovich is a small-business owner of 20 years, host of Startup Savant, owner of a karate dojo in Maine, and creator of Work Mobly.
+Liesha Petrovich is a small-business owner of 20 years, host of Startup Savant, owner of a karate dojo in Maine, and creator of Microbusiness Essentials.
 In her free time, she’s with her family and working on a Doctorate in Entrepreneurship.

 Terry Meiners is a business owner, passionate writer and co-founder of Resumes Expert.
 He loves helping people develop a better understanding of business by sharing his own experience.